RAJ-MANE/biz_arena/COMPLETE_BUSINESS_LOGIC.md

 ```

 **Impact on Receiving Team:**
-- Auto-50 scores are EXCLUDED from P_avg calculation
+- Auto-6.5 ratings are INCLUDED in P_avg calculation (neutral contribution)
-- Only actual 3-10 ratings count toward peer score
+- All ratings (manual 3-10 and auto 6.5) count toward peer score
-- If team receives NO peer ratings (all auto), P_norm = 0
+- If team receives NO peer ratings at all, P_norm = 0.5 (neutral fallback)

 ### 4. Team Uses All 3 NO Votes
 **Scenario:** Team has cast 3 NO votes, attempts to vote NO again